Roll20/roll20-character-sheets/Fading Suns v2.75/README.md

 # Release notes

 ## 1.1.0
-- Vitality, Wyrd & Shield current levels can no longer be increased past their respective max values
+- Vitality, Wyrd & Energy shield:
+  - Current level can no longer be increased past the max value
-- Clicking on the current Vitality/Wyrd/Shield level now decreases it by 1 (as one would naturally expect)
+  - Clicking on the last bullet now decreases the current level by 1 (as one would naturally expect)
-- Added roll buttons for Psi powers & Theurgy rituals
+- Weapons, Psi powers & Theurgy rites:
+  - Added goal roll buttons (based on characteristic + skill drop-down lists)
-- Added ability to vertically resize notes for Weapons/Actions, Psi powers & Theurgy rituals
+  - Added ability to vertically resize notes
+- Roll queries (stance selection in initiative roll & goal bonus/penalty) can now be translated from English
+- Reverted to regular d20 symbol on roll buttons
-- Other minor cosmetic updates
+- Minor cosmetic updates

 ## 1.0.1
 - Fixed game load for players who have selected another language than English or French in their profiles